OCSYT/SlimeTora/README.md

 -   Turn off one or all trackers (`HaritoraX Wireless` w/ `GX(6/2)` dongles only)
 -   Localization support
     -   You can help translate the program!
 Clone the repo and make a new file under `/src/static/languages/` with a two-letter language identifier (ending with .json, e.g. `jp.json`)!
--   Linux support
+-   Linux & macOS support
-    -   This was done as SlimeVR is supported on Linux, making this the first time HaritoraX trackers work on Linux!
+    -   This was done as SlimeVR is supported on Linux and macOS, making this the first time HaritoraX trackers work on Linux and macOS!
 -   Button bindings to SlimeVR functions (e.g. resets)
     -   Read more on the [SlimeVR basics](https://github.com/OCSYT/SlimeTora/wiki/SlimeVR#resets--calibration) wiki page
 -   Update checking (for app and translations)